The link between gum disease and chronic health conditions

 Principal Dentist at Health Partners Dental

-Did you know that just over 30% of Australian adults aged between 15-54 years have moderate to severe periodontal (gum) disease, and this increases up to a whopping 51% in the 55-74 age bracket?*
+Did you know that just over 30% of Australian adults aged between 35-54 years have moderate to severe periodontal (gum) disease, and this increases up to 51% in the 55-74 age bracket?*

-Most people have heard of gingivitis, which is the early stage of gum disease, but if left untreated, it can lead to Periodontitis which is a severe inflammatory infection that damages the soft tissue and bone around the teeth.
-This can lead to tooth loss,” says Associate Professor Sharon Liberali, Principal Dentist at Health Partners Dental.
+Most people have heard of gingivitis, which is the early stage of gum disease.
+If left untreated, it can lead to infection of the soft tissues and bone around your teeth.
+This is known as periodontitis and can lead to tooth loss.

-Evidence shows that periodontal disease can impact heart disease, diabetes, Alzheimer’s, lung conditions including Chronic Obstructive Pulmonary Disease (COPD), inflammatory bowel disease and is associated with adverse pregnancy outcomes including pre-term birth, and low birth weight.^
+Evidence shows that gum disease is linked to heart disease, diabetes, Alzheimer’s, lung conditions, inflammatory bowel disease and is linked with adverse pregnancy outcomes including pre-term birth, and low birth weight.^

 How do I know if I have periodontal (gum) disease and how do you treat it?

-One of the challenges with periodontal disease is that it is a “silent disease” with no or few symptoms until it is well advanced resulting in painful, red, bleeding or swollen gums.
+One of the challenges with gum disease is that it is a “silent disease” with no or few symptoms until it is well advanced, resulting in painful, red, bleeding and swollen gums.

-The main goal of periodontal (gum) treatment is to control the infection.
+The main goal of gum treatment is to control the infection.
 The number and types of treatments depend on the extent of the gum disease.
 All treatment requires that you maintain good daily oral hygiene.

 How is Health Partners Dental addressing this?

-Oral Health Therapists have dental hygienist skills but are also trained to provide high quality dental care to children, adolescents and young adults under the age of 18 years.
+Oral health therapists have the same skills as our dental hygienists and are also trained to provide quality dental care to children and teenagers under the age of 18.

 You can keep your gums and teeth healthy by: